 - Transfer Learning/Knowledge and Measure Success

-The last skill for OD Process Consultants to utilize is th0e ability to transfer knowledge and prepare the client for on-going sustainability of the key initiatives.
-We must prepare the client for separation and ensure the right tools, processes, and skills needed have been provided.
+The last skill for OD Process Professionals to utilize is the ability to transfer knowledge and prepare the client for on-going sustainability of the key initiatives.
+We must prepare the client for separation and ensure the right tools, processes, and skills have been provided.
 In preparing for the end of the project, it is critical to determine the outcomes and measure the impact of the interventions.
 The practice of emotional intelligence techniques helps us: 1) maintain control, 2) perceive the situation accurately, 3) read others, and 4) communicate with flexibility.
 Planning and communications are the keys to success.

 If you are excited and energized to make the change to an OD Process Professional role, but are hesitant due to lack of knowledge and experience, invest in your future, make the time and get educated!
 The Institute of Organization Development offers the OD Process Professional Certification Program (ODPC) to teach you the principles of OD Process Consulting, so you can become fully equipped to build the helping relationship with your clients.
 You will learn how to influence senior leaders, create contract agreements, and demonstrate facilitation skills.
 You will enhance your coaching skills, team building techniques, conflict resolution skills, and project management techniques.